kubernetes/kops/docs/security.md

     anonymousAuth: false
 ```

-**Note** on a existing cluster with 'anonymousAuth' unset you would need to first roll out the masters and then update the pools.
+**Note** on a existing cluster with 'anonymousAuth' unset you would need to first roll out the masters and then update the node instance groups.

 ### API Bearer Token